MPavilion Parkville

 MPavilion Parkville is available to the University of Melbourne and the wider community as a vibrant space for hire within the green surroundings of University Square.
 With included furniture and AV equipment, and retractable walls to protect from inclement weather, it’s a unique and refreshing space to host talks, community events, workshops and more.

-Past Program Highlights
+Semester 1 Program Highlights

 -